lpereira1/openstack-labs/FIX.md

 ### Fixes

+#### Quick Lab Fixes

-1. Reset aliceanderson password example
+0. Reset aliceanderson password example:
    `keystone user-password-update aliceanderson --pass fa5tpa55w0rd`

-2. How to "unsource" your bash session
+0. How to "unsource" your bash session
-   `source .bashrc`
+   `source /home/student/unset.rc`

+   >
+   or

+   `.bashrc`

-### A fix to avoid slow yum mirror in anisble lab when a mirror is down and yum slows to a craw or completely fails.
+#### A fix to avoid slow yum mirror in anisble lab when a mirror is down and yum slows to a craw or completely fails.

-1. Why are YUM updates taking so long!!
+0. Why are YUM updates taking so long!!
   - Here is the YUM mirror status: http://mirror-status.centos.org/
   - Here is yum.conf file info: https://docs.fedoraproject.org/en-US/Fedora/15/html/Deployment_Guide/sec-Configuring_Yum_and_Yum_Repositories.html
   - The default retries before YUM advances to the next mirror is **10 (TEN!!!)** retries, let's make that 1:
 Copy this text into the files directory and name the file "yum.conf"

-2. In your home directory, make a new directory called "files"
+0. In your home directory, make a new directory called "files"

-3. copy /etc/yum.conf to /~/files
+0. copy /etc/yum.conf to /~/files

-4. Edit your new yum.conf file by adding **retries=1** to the bottom of the config as shown below.
+0. Edit your new yum.conf file by adding **retries=1** to the bottom of the config as shown below.

 <pre>
 [main]